alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 * complete the form in the tool if your waste requires Article 18 controls
 * come back to this page if you need a notification control

-You need to create a contract between you and the business you're sending waste to before you ship your waste.
+You need to create a contract between you and the business you're sending waste to before you ship it.

 $CTA

 Exporting hazardous or household waste is prohibited.
-So is waste for disposal except in special circumstances, for example if there's an emergency or a trial for new technology.
+So is waste for disposal except in very special circumstances, for example if there's an emergency or a trial for new technology.

 $CTA